Welcome to Mtsar Music.

 As the months passed I abandoned standard tuning altogether.
 On an emotional level it just didn't resonate with me.
 I subsequently expanded to over ten open tunings, as they are often known.
 I'm not sure what they are each technically called, but they sound good and that is the main thing for me.

 It has taken many years of practice and research to find "my sound."
-This was finally achieved due to the quality guitars made by Bob Taylor and his team in California.
-The craftsmanship involved in their entire range of instruments is second to none.
-You can't imagine what a relief it was to find guitars that suited my specific needs and could handle the low tunings I play.
+This was finally achieved due to the quality guitars made by Bob Taylor and his team in California, and by Avalon Guitars of Northern Ireland, from whom I commissioned a fine customized instrument.
+You can't imagine what a relief it was to find guitars that suit my specific needs and handle the low tunings I play.

 Let's keep acoustic music relevant and alive, so enjoy...and be sure to let me know what this music means for you.